zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - end a html form with save, cancel and optional delete buttons
     \-- form_input
         \-- html_base - end a html form with save, cancel and optional delete buttons
+    \-- form_input_password
+        \-- html_base - a password input with a css-only "show password" toggle (no javascript, see docs/llm/frontend.md)
+    \-- input_password
+        \-- html_base - the bootstrap-styled variant of form_input_password for the admin form that may overwrite a
+    \-- icon
+        \-- html_base - the html of a font awesome icon
     \-- about_page
         \-- html_base - @return string the HTML code of the about page
     \-- about_body